Full Price 14.90 €

 The exhibition has been organized as part of the “Japonism 2018: Souls in Harmony” cultural events.

+Graffiti Nature is created by the visitors.
+The more animals and flowers drawn and colored, the more this nature world expands throughout the space.
 Animals are eaten by other animals, but if they do not eat they will die and disappear.
-When the animals that you draw eat other animals, their numbers increase.
+When the animals that a visitor draws eat other animals, their numbers increase.
 Butterflies increase in places where there are flowers.
 All are part of one ecosystem.
-If you step on Crocodiles too much they will die.
-If you stand still flowers will blossom around you.
-If you walk around, the flowers will scatter.
+If visitors step on Crocodiles too much they will die.
+If they stand still flowers will blossom around them, and if they walk around, the flowers will scatter.

-This interactive digital installation consists of a seemingly endless number of life-sized holograms.
-The figures depicted in the holograms exist independently from one another.
+This is an interactive digital installation with countless translucent figures.
+Each character inside the work is autonomous.
 They play instruments and dance, and each individual is influenced by the sounds from the figures close to them.
 There is no lead figure that oversees or influences all the other dancers, and there is no center or order enforced on the crowd.
 External events can cause disorder, but in time, peace will gradually be restored.

 When a person enters the installation and a figure senses the viewer, that figure responds to the person and stops playing music.
-The figure passes on this information to other figures close by.
 After a short period of time, the figure will start playing music and dance again, but this disturbance will have disrupted the harmony.
 If, however, the viewer stays still or leaves, the dancers will begin to form back into one harmonious group and the feeling of peace will return.

 When you stand near a certain designated space within the artwork the boundary between the wall and the floor disappears, the real space dissolves, eventually we become immersed in the artwork world and the lines drawn by the trails of the crows appears to be drawn in three dimensions in the space.